Trump Scores Standing Ovation For Promising To Pass Immigration Law That Already Exists Since 1996

-President Donald Trump just got himself a standing ovation during a campaign rally after promising to pass a “new” immigration law — even though the same law already exists for two decades.
+President Donald Trump just got himself a standing ovation during a campaign rally after promising to pass a “new” immigration law — even though the same law already exists, and has for two decades.

-On Wednesday, Trump held his fifth campaign-style rally in Cedar Rapids, Iowa where he promised his supporters that he would “very shortly” pass a law that would ban immigrants from being eligible to receive welfare benefits for “at least five years.”
+On Wednesday, Trump held his fifth campaign-style rally in Cedar Rapids, Iowa, where he promised his supporters that he would “very shortly” pass a law that would ban immigrants from being eligible to receive welfare benefits for “at least five years.”

 “The time has come for new immigration rules which say that those seeking admission into our country must be able to support themselves financially and should not use welfare for a period of at least five years,” Trump announced in front of the crowd at the U.S. Cellular Center in Iowa.

 However, The Hill pointed out that such law is already in existence since 1996.
-Trump and his supporters appeared to be clueless about the “Personal Responsibility and Work Opportunity Reconciliation Act of 1996,” a legislation passed under the administration of former President Bill Clinton.
+Trump and his supporters appeared to be clueless about the “Personal Responsibility and Work Opportunity Reconciliation Act of 1996,” a legislation passed under the administration of former president Bill Clinton.

-In the said law, immigrants are “not eligible for any Federal means-tested public benefit” for a duration of five years, starting from the date of the immigrants’ entry in the country.
+In the law, immigrants are “not eligible for any Federal means-tested public benefit” for a duration of five years, starting from the date of the immigrants’ entry in the country.

 Such benefits include Medicaid, Children’s Health Insurance Program, and Supplemental Nutrition Assistance Program — also known as food stamps.
 The legislation also reiterated that there are some exceptions on benefits that immigrants are still qualified to get.
 These exceptions include certain medical assistance, “in-kind emergency disaster relief,” and public health assistances for some vaccines.